TheRealAnonymous008/quartz/content/details/game design/Godot.md

 * Use a `globals` folder to store your global variables to be used for Autoloading.
 This is especially useful to act as a global [[Singleton]] that is accessible by all scenes.
 This means that a UI and a game logic scene can both access and modify these variables without having to resort to [[Clean Code Principles|unclean]] message passing.
 * Modify the stretch settings from the project settings to allow the window to be robust to resizes.

+* Use Nodes by default for game logic.
+Use Resources for entities that do not rely on the game loop (i.e., no use for OnProcess or OnUpdate).
+Typical use cases include anything keeping track of game state.

 * Prefer to work with sprites first rather than resorting to tilemaps immediately.
 Tilemaps should be used only when you are certain that the game elements will be static.
 Regardless, [[Object Oriented Programming|OOP]] applies and we should make things easily adjustable.